MiguelAlho/LearningChallenge2018/PITCHME.md

 * Using 1-on-1s and Mentoring
 * Logging work and discoveries
 * Learning retrospectives
-* Portmortems to blamelessly learning from failure
+* Portmortems to blamelessly learn from failure
 * 20% time projects or hack-a-thons

 ---